syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 - The Platform cluster must register itself as a Worker cluster
 - The GitOps toolkit must be installed in the Platform cluster
-- The Compound Promise must instruct Kratix to install its dependencies (i.e. the other Promises) in the Platform cluster
+- The Compound Promise must instruct Kratix to install its Dependencies (i.e. the other Promises) in the Platform cluster
-- Optionally, the sub-Promises may instruct Kratix to install their dependencies outside the Platform cluster
+- Optionally, the sub-Promises may instruct Kratix to install their Dependencies outside the Platform cluster

 For detailed instruction on the above, please check the [Compound